Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2NIYN2OWrWs.md

 ### Transcript

-> we saw it we saw it we have fixed the gamma it's an experimental version we haven't fixed the lighting in general though there's still uh some issues there
+> we saw it we saw it we have fixed the gamma it's an experimental version we haven't fixed the lighting in general though there's still, some issues there